MartinLuquetEcology/Parasitoid_sugar_meta_analysis/README.md

 # Parasitoid sugar meta-analysis

-This is the script accompanying the paper "Does additional sugars in the field improve biological control by parasitoids?
-A systematic review and meta analysis".
+This is the script accompanying the paper ***Does additional sugars in the field improve biological control by parasitoids?
+A systematic review and meta analysis***.
 It is now private but will be made public upon papers' acceptance.

 ## Data availability